An Analysis of Average Job Tenure Over the Years — CapRelo

 Higher skilled jobs like engineering or management may have a longer tenure due to dedication to the company or desire for career growth and are more likely to be retained after an assignment with proper repatriation and growth.

-- Younger generations of employees move jobs more frequently than older generations.
+- Younger generations tend to change jobs more frequently than older generations.

-- “Higher” skilled occupations (like engineering and management) seem to have longer tenure, likely due to dedication to their craft and advanced education obtained.
+- Higher-skilled occupations often have longer tenure, likely due to the dedication and education required.